 Continue reading Budget Review: Bandai HI-METAL R VF-1J Armored Valkyrie

 Two things happened recently in the world of action figures when it comes to the Judge Dredd universe: Judge Death actually came out; Mezco’s Judge Dredd also saw release.
 So now we’ve gone from no currently available Judge Dredd action figures to two now that ThreeA have properly announced their Judge Dredd, and both Mezco and ThreeA have announced Lawmasters.
-Awkward.Leave a Comment
+Awkward.One Comment

 This is going to be a quick round-up of various toys that have been recently announced, recently put on pre-order or recently released.
 That covers a lot of bases, but the Tamashii Nations event has just opened so a whole ton of stuff popped up from Bandai.
 Anyway, let’s get on.Leave a Comment